Annette McGavigan

-Annette McGavigan (1 June 1957 – 6 September 1971) was a 14-year-old girl fatally wounded by a gunshot in crossfire between British soldiers and the IRA on 6 September 1971.
+Annette McGavigan (1 June 1957 – 6 September 1971) was a 14-year-old girl killed by a British soldier by gunshot on 6 September 1971.
 McGavigan's family has claimed that the bullet which killed her was fired by a British soldier.

 After three years of conflict in Northern Ireland, Annette became the 100th civilian to be killed in the Troubles.
 No individual has been charged with her death.

 Early life

 Annette lived with her parents, four brothers and two sisters, in Drumcliffe Avenue in the Bogside.
 She was a pupil at St. Cecilia's College in Derry.
 Her siblings recall her as an artistic, bubbly and good natured teen.
 Her younger sister, May, believes Annette would have become a nurse.

 On 6 September, all pupils at Annette's school had been allowed to leave early due to ongoing rioting in and around the Little Diamond area of the Bogside.
 Annette and several of her friends had gathered to collect the rubber bullets that inevitably littered the ground in such melees.